imagej/pyimagej/doc/Google-Colab-Basics.md

 ![Connected runtime](doc-images/runtime-connected.jpg)

+### Runtime Timeouts

+Note that idle runtimes *will* [timeout and be deleted](https://research.google.com/colaboratory/faq.html#idle-timeouts).
+You won't loose anything in your notebook, just execution state.

+This can be annoying with the [AI Tutorial Notebook](AI-Tutorial-Notebook.md), as it means running the setup again.

 ### Fixing a stuck notebook

 Because notebooks are long-running Python sessions, it is possible to run into unexpected behavior: for example, the impact of code that was previously run but then deleted may still have lingering effects.
 If you run into problems, try one or more of the following: